 If the Ombudsperson(s) determine that misconduct occurred, they will recommend disciplinary measures using the criteria described below.
 Disciplinary measures will be commensurate with the offense(s).
 Egregious and illegal actions may justify an immediate lifetime ban from all future meetings and revocation of membership, past awards and honors, and future recognition (to include automatic disqualification for any future awards, honorary membership, etc.).
 For other actions, the Office of the Ombudspersons will employ a three-step process to recommend appropriate disciplinary measures:

 The Society President will review the recommendation of the Ombudsperson(s), including all supporting documentation.
 If there is disagreement regarding the recommendations, the Society President and the Ombudsperson(s) will work together to revise the recommendations.
 Once the Society President and Ombudsperson(s) are in agreement, the Society President will notify the accuser(s) and the offender(s) of the disciplinary measures recommended by the Office of the Ombudspersons.
+Recommendations of the Ombudsperson(s) may be appealed to an ad hoc committee comprised of the five most recent ASM Presidents within 60 days following notification of the decision by the Ombudsperson(s).
+Thereafter, this ad hoc committee shall review the evidence and the evaluation of the Ombudsperson(s), and may confer with current Officers of the Society to determine whether to affirm, alter, or reverse the recommendations of the Ombudsperson(s).
+The ad hoc committee’s decision shall be final and not subject to appeal.
 However, if the disciplinary actions include non-voluntary: 1) suspension of activities or participation, 2) exclusion from attendance and/or voting at the annual meeting, 3) exclusion from eligibility to serve in an elected Society office or on a Society committee, 4) revocation of awards, honors, or membership, the decisions must be ratified by a 2/3 vote of the Board of Directors (based on the number of submitted votes).